Shippable/docs/sources/index.md

 sub_section: Overview

-# What is Shippable?
+# Shippable DevOps Assembly Line Platform

 Shippable is a DevOps Assembly Line Platform that helps developers and DevOps teams achieve CI/CD and make software releases frequent, predictable, and error-free.
+We do this by connecting all your DevOps tools and activities into a event driven stateful workflow.

-##Why do you need Shippable?
+## Why do you need it?

 There are a plethora of DevOps tools for provisioning, configuration management, continuous integration, deployments and so on.
 Today, a majority of DevOps activities are getting automated in functional silos making the software delivery process disjointed.
 Valuable resources and time is being spent on trying to connect these "Islands of Automation" with adhoc homegrown scripts.
 These solutions are brittle and cumbersome to create, maintain and reuse.
 More importantly they add friction to your Continuous Delivery initiatives.